OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

 ## 4. Common Canonical Backbone

-All OpenUDA UDTs SHOULD follow a common structural backbone wherever applicable.
+All OpenUDA UDs SHOULD follow a common structural backbone wherever applicable.

 The canonical backbone is: